Afreirei/INST377-project/README.md

 Known Bugs

-- Adding events to the calendar will convert the input time to UTC.
-This should be fixed by changing the default timezone for the Supabase database to your preferred time zone.
 - Adding a calendar event will add the event for all site visitors.
 Treat this like a public use calendar for now until this is resolved.
+- No way to remove calendar events at the moment.
+- Calendar events will only show the start time on the calendar.
+End time is recorded, but not shown.

 ✅ Extra Credit Features